 Want a more professional image?
 How you present yourself is the first step in building that mutually beneficial network of contacts.

 Studies about people meeting reveal that most people make decisions about a new acquaintance within the first thirty seconds to two minutes of interaction.
 This does not give you much time to make a good impression.

-Studies by Dr. Albert Mehrabian at UCLA revealed that when we try to convey meaning through our communication with others, the majority of our message is communicated nonverbally and through voice and facial expression.
-Approximately seven percent of the message is communicated by words.
+A study by Dr. Albert Mehrabian at UCLA revealed that when we try to convey meaning through our communication with others, the majority of our message is communicated nonverbally and through voice and facial expression.

 His studies revealed that up to 37% of a first impression is based upon the speaker's tone of voice.
 On the telephone, that number rises to 80% or higher, according to many communication consultants.

 Let's look at four areas that have a huge impact on your image and how you present yourself professionally:

 - written interaction, and

 The standard advice given by mentors and managers to people who want to advance their career has always been to dress for the job you want, not the job you have currently.
 Even in this day of more casual dressing for work, your professional image will serve you well when promotions, lateral moves, choice assignments and departmental visibility are available.